 Table of Contents

-Below we’ll now explore some of the most interesting facts about the Nazca Culture, including who they were, how they thrived and their most important advancements.
+Below we’ll now explore some of the most interesting facts about the Nazca Culture in Peru, including who they were, how they thrived and their most important advancements.

 Many people are surprised to learn just how recent the Inca were, having existed up until 600 years ago.
 The Nazca Culture pre-dated them by almost 1000 years, who flourished within this desert region between 100 B.C up until 800 A.D (yet still had many unique architectural designs which we’ll look at later in this guide).